xgmitt00-220814/Type1toUnicode/README.md

 Obviously, if a font is not Type1 font, Type1toUnicode will print "Font has other type than Type1 -> skipping" into the (verbose) log.
 If a font already has a toUnicode table, then it prints "ToUnicode already exists -> skipping" into the log.

 Like explained in previous chapters, Type1toUnicode requires glyph names (GNs) and their order to work, but they're surprisingly hard to obtain.
 Normally they're hidden in the font's raw data (PDFStream) which is embedded within the PDF file.
 Type1 fonts are in PostScript language and the stream is normally decoded with a PostScript interpreter.
 However, such intepreters usually aren't designed to collect glyph names and pass them to an "outside" program.
-Glyph names and their data are stored in /CharStrings dictionary, so we would need to *somehow* loop through all entries.
-PDFtalk Snooper doesn't help much here - you can view the data if you expand Font Name -> FontDescriptor -> FontFile:PDFStream -> Internal sub-tree, but they look like gibberish.
+Glyph names and their data are stored in /CharStrings dictionary, so we would need to *somehow* loop through all the entries and get what we need.
+There also are other complications, such as undefined characters etc. PDFtalk Snooper doesn't help much here - you can view the data if you expand Font Name -> FontDescriptor -> FontFile:PDFStream -> Internal sub-tree, but they look like gibberish.
+So we'd either have to "bend" some existing PostScript interpreter for our purposes or write our own parser.

 ![Snooper_internal](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/961f82a6-cd31-4222-86bb-c1272b903ca5)